University of Huddersfield: Royal connections

-The university has developed a significant association with the Royal family in recent years, in particular with the appointment of The Duke of York as patron in 2013 and then chancellor in 2015, although he later resigned in 2019.
+The university has developed a significant association with the royal family in recent years, in particular with the appointment of Prince Andrew, Duke of York as patron in 2013 and then chancellor in 2015, although he later resigned in 2019.
 The Duke's former wife, Sarah, Duchess of York, was in 2016 given the title of Visiting Professor of Philanthropreneurship.
 Their elder daughter, Princess Beatrice, has also visited the university to meet students and view their work.

-The Queen visited the campus in 2007 to lay the foundation stone of the Creative Arts Building.
-Other royals to have visited the university in the years since include the Princess Royal, who in 2015 opened the new Student Central building, the Duke of Kent and the Duke of Gloucester.
-The Prince of Wales visited University Campus Barnsley in 2012.
+Queen Elizabeth II visited the campus in 2007 to lay the foundation stone of the Creative Arts Building.
+Other royals to have visited the university in the years since include Anne, Princess Royal, who in 2015 opened the new Student Central building, Prince Edward, Duke of Kent and Prince Richard, Duke of Gloucester.
+Charles, Prince of Wales visited University Campus Barnsley in 2012.

 In 2022, the university's Centre for Precision Technologies was awarded the Queen's Anniversary Prize, at a prize giving event at St James's Palace in London.